 - Private instruction and models (e.g., guest speakers, models, tutors)

 - An object or product of value retained by the student (e.g., artwork, safety gear)

-- Class costs (e.g., specialized equipment or materials, risk management, laboratory supplies, products)
+- Class costs (e.g., specialized equipment or materials, safety protections, laboratory supplies, products)

 Class fees may not be used to fund any of the following costs:

-- The cost of any instructor of record or grader
+- The cost of any instructor of record or assistants

 - Regular classroom materials and supplies (e.g., paper, photo copies, markers, chalk)